Undergraduate Course: Ways of Listening (MUSI08063)

 - Recognise that different forms of critical listening are undertaken in different ways by different groups of people (e.g. historical musicologists; amateur and professional journalists; music psychologists; ethnomusicologists; everyday listeners; performing musicians, etc .)

-- Compare the critical insights and limitations of various practitioner and scholarly approaches to analytical music listening.
+- Compare the critical insights and limitations of various practitioner and scholarly approaches.

 |Graduate Attributes and Skills